cainy-a/YelloskinOsu/variants/Lite/README.md

 Due to the following drawbacks, this skin is recommended for gameplay only and not for browsing leaderboards etc.

 - As previously mentioned, the progress meter cannot be fully removed.
-- Removing the score and combo numbers makes the results screen blank.
+- <u>FIXED IN LITE</u> ~~Removing the score and combo numbers makes the results screen blank.~~
 - The title and artist of the song that is displayed at the beginning of a map is not controlled by a skin and cannot be removed.
-- ~~Removing the small rank images so they don't show ingame also hides ranks on the map select screen and leaderboards until you click on a leaderboard entry.~~
+- <u>FIXED IN LITE</u> ~~Removing the small rank images so they don't show ingame also hides ranks on the map select screen and leaderboards until you click on a leaderboard entry.~~
+- <u>NEW IN LITE</u> The score and accuracy meters ARE displayed due to the ranking screen fix.